 Without leaving Tennessee, visitors can experience Greece’s rich history and discover remarkable works of art.
 You can take architecture audio tours, attend the Art Cart program, go on a Centennial Park history tour, and look out for free talks and lectures on art or ancient civilizations scheduled during the year.
 Keep an eye on The Parthenon’s official website to see upcoming events.

-While admission for children under the age of 4 is free, other tickets (age dependant) cost between $8 and $10 dollars.
+While admission for children under the age of 4 is free, other tickets (age dependent) cost between $8 and $10.